-This ad did not come from some sketchy corner of the internet either.
-It was front and center on Yahoo!, which is one of the most visited websites on the planet.
-Meaning, these ads are everywhere, and there is little regulatory oversight.
+This did not come from some sketchy corner of the internet either.
+It was front and center on Yahoo!, which is one of the most visited websites on the planet4.
+Meaning, these ads are everywhere, there is very little regulatory oversight.
 It’s a virtual wild west.

 The bottom line is to approach all investment advertisements as guilty until proven innocent.
-Do your due diligence, take your time, and run everything by your financial advisor.
-A second pair of eyes that is vested in your best interest can act as a valuable line of defense.
+Do your due diligence, take your time, and run anything by your financial advisor.
+A second pair of eyes that is vested in your best interest can act as a second line of defense.

 This material has been prepared for informational purposes only and should not be construed as a solicitation to effect, or attempt to effect, either transactions in securities or the rendering of personalized investment advice.
 This material is not intended to provide, and should not be relied on for tax, legal, investment, accounting, or other financial advice.
 You should consult your own tax, legal, financial, and accounting advisors before engaging in any transaction.
 Asset allocation and diversification do not guarantee a profit or protect against a loss.
 All references to potential future developments or outcomes are strictly the views and opinions of Richard W. Paul & Associates and in no way promise, guarantee, or seek to predict with any certainty what may or may not occur in various economies and investment markets.
 Past performance is not necessarily indicative of future performance.